paaguti/flowsim/README.md

 `flowsim` can be started as a TCP or QUIC server or client,  or as a UDP source or sink.
 It supports IPv4 and IPv6 addressing and sets the DSCP field in the IP header of the packets it generates.
 By default, the server and sink modes use the IPv4 loopback address (`127.0.0.1`) by default.
 Interface addresses have to be set explicitly.

-## flowsim as a TCP or QUIC server
+## flowsim as a server

-Once started as a server, `flowsim` will basically sit there and wait for the client to request bunches of data over a TCP connection.
+Once started as a server, `flowsim` will basically sit there and wait for the client to request bunches of data over a raw TCP, raw QUIC or HTTP connection.

 ```
 Usage: